-• EV Chargers: The West Salem Neighborhood association requested information on the provisions of EV chargers for this development.
+• EV Chargers: The West Salem Neighborhood association (WSNA) requested information on the provisions of EV chargers for this development.

-Staff Response: The provision for multi-family buildings to ensure 40 percent of their parking on spots are available for Electric Vehicle (EV) charging stations (are wired to allow chargers) was adopted to the Salem Revised Code and effective as of December 28, 2022.
-The subject application was submitted on September 21, 2022, prior to the code amendment, as is therefore reviewed with conformance with the standards in place at the time the application was submitted, which did not include the requirement for EV charger conduits.
+Response: The provision requiring multi-family buildings to ensure 40 percent of their parking spots are available for Electric Vehicle (EV) charging stations (wired to allow chargers) was adopted to the Salem Revised Code and effective as of December 28, 2022.
+The subject application was submitted on September 21, 2022, prior to the effective date of the new code standard; therefore, the proposal was not subject to EV charging conduit requirements of the Salem Revised Code as part of the land use decision.
+However, prior to the City's code amendment to require EV charger conduit for 40 percent of parking spaces provided, State law required multi-family developments to provide 20 percent of parking spaces provided with EV charger conduits, which is evaluated and enforced through the Building Division at the time of building permit review.